-Pipefish are unique looking fish which are sometimes overshadowed by the seahorse.
+Pipefish (Syngnathinae) are unique looking fish which are sometimes overshadowed by the seahorse.
 This fish is an excellent choice for the moderate or experienced fishkeepers who are looking to keep something different.

 These are from the family of small fishes which includes the sea dragons and the seahorses and together form the family of Syngnathidae.

 Colour Form: Red, Blue, Yellow, Brown & Black

 Temperament: Depends on Species

 Reef Compatible: Depends on Species

 Tank Set-Up: Mature Reef: Rocks, Caves and Gentle Currents

 The pipefish, belong to the same family as the seahorse but is not part of the 47 different types of seahorse species, yet they share quite a lot of similarities.